thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

 Before we can even apply the [Inverse Conway's Manoeuvre](#the-inverse-conways-manoeuvre-the-greenfield-assumption), we first need to understand the domain context.
 Using the Cynefin framework (Dave Snowden, 1999): Are we operating in a Clear, Complicated, Complex or Chaotic domain?
 Strategies change depending on the domain.

 In greenfield or flexible, highly decoupled systems, cause and effect are related.
 We are in the *Complicated domain*.
 Cause and effect are somehow predictable, but not necessarily self-evident.
 Here, we can draft an ideal system architecture and organise teams around it using the ([Inverse Conway's Manoeuvre](#the-inverse-conways-manoeuvre-the-greenfield-assumption)).
 At this stage, the organisation and the system are still malleable.
-The emerging system architecture influences the team structures.
-The organisation can still easily and quickly adapt to new system designs.
+While the emerging system architecture influences the team structures, the organisation can nevertheless adapt to new system designs easily and quickly .
 The decision model here is *sense - analyse - respond*.
 Popular organisational pattern languages, such as [Team Topologies](https://teamtopologies.com/), thrive in this domain because team boundaries and software boundaries can be cleanly aligned by design.

 However, when organisations mature and carry long-lived rigid systems, we enter the *Complex domain*.
 Here, the organisation and system are tightly coupled by decades of implicit decisions and historical baggage, making the coupling mostly hidden and unnoticed for leadership.
 In that domain, we cannot simply execute an ordered top-down reorganisation — only by moving boxes around on an org-chart — and expect the system to magically redesign and decouple ("*We reorganised but the system did not get the memo*", Matthias Verraes, 2022).